changxubo/deer-flow/README.md

 2. Supports saving and loading checkpoints for workflow execution.
 3. Supports saving chat stream events for replaying conversations.

+Note:
-Note: It was recommended to use MongoDB for checkpointing, as langgraph-checkpoint-postgres-2.0.3 have checkpointing issue for now, you can check the open issue:"TypeError: Object of type HumanMessage is not JSON serializable"  [https://github.com/langchain-ai/langgraph/issues/5557].
+The latest langgraph-checkpoint-postgres-2.0.23 have checkpointing issue, you can check the open issue:"TypeError: Object of type HumanMessage is not JSON serializable"  [https://github.com/langchain-ai/langgraph/issues/5557].

+To use postgres checkpoint you should install langgraph-checkpoint-postgres-2.0.21

 The default database and collection will be automatically created if not exists.
 Default database: checkpoing_db